kazurayam/VisualInspectionTutorial/docs/index.md

     36f9f62bdb3ad45cb8c6bc1f4062fbbd4fd180db        png     {"label":"money", ...
     27b2d39436d0655e7e8885c7f2a568a646164280        png     {"label":"red apple", ...

-Obviously the ID is not the primary key of sorting the lines.
+Obviously the ID, 40 hex-decimal characters, is not the primary key of sorting the lines.

 The primary sorting key is the entire String representation of Metadata.